AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/3_memory_managent_in_V8_engine/README.md

 ## V8 memory structure

 Since JS is single-threaded V8 also uses a single process per JS context and hence if you use service workers it will spawn a new V8 process per worker.
-A running program is always represented bny some allocated memory in the V8 process and this is called **Resident Set**.
+A running program is always represented by some allocated memory in the V8 process and this is called **Resident Set**.
 This is further divided into different segments as:

 ## Heap Memory